 We have already seen that the size of the black market is related to the cigarette duty, and so its is no surprise that the size of the black market is also related to the average weighted price of cigarettes (Figure 5).
 In sum, both the price of cigarettes and the tax on cigarettes are major determinants of black market tobacco sales.
 The (un)affordability of legal cigarettes is also a factor, although to a slightly lesser extent.
 The relationship is strongest in Western Europe, where cigarette taxes tend to be the highest.
-The coefficient of determination ( $r^2$ ) in both Figure 3 and Figure 5 suggests that prices explain 47 per cent of the variation ( $r^2 = 0.4716$ and 0.4671, respectively).
+The coefficient of determination (r^2) in both Figure 3 and Figure 5 suggests that prices explain a great deal of the variation (47 per cent and 62 per cent respectively).